TIY-Austin-Front-End-Engineering/js-assignments/js-intro-fns-loops-rovarspraket/README.md

 After completing this assignment, you should be able to:

 * Understand JS syntax
-* Understand how to run JS in either a browser or node
-* Understand how to create variables
-* Demonstrate understanding of JS types (primitives and objects)
-* Demonstrate understanding of functions, regular vs. functional functions, and arguments
+* Demonstrate understanding of types, functions, argument-handling, loops, `Array.prototype.forEach`, and conditional statements
-* Demonstrate understanding of loops, Array.prototype.forEach
-* Demonstrate understanding of conditionals[]

 ## Details